 What’s the mortgage industry doing?

 Throughout March, the Bank of Canada announced a series of rate cuts that have brought the target for the overnight rates to a historic low of 0.25%.
 These started with the March 4th rate cut, followed by cuts on March 14th and March 27th.
-In April, the Bank left rates steady at 0.25%, and indicated this was the “effective lower limit”.
+In April, the Bank of Canada interest rate held steady at 0.25%, and the central bank indicated this was the “effective lower limit”.
 For the most part, mortgages lenders passed these rate cuts on in full (by dropping their prime rates) although posted rates have risen since their lowest point in late March.
 As of May 25th, prime rates are currently at 2.45%.

 If you think you’ll be unable to make an upcoming mortgage payment, the first thing to do it to reach out to your lender before you miss the payment.
 They’ll discuss your options and come up with a plan that works for your financial situation.
 Remember that every contact centre in the world is currently swamped, so please be patient.